TritonDataCenter/triton-origin-image/README.md

 currently, that **this is the production Manta in us-east
 <https://us-east.manta.joyent.com>**.
 The latter is because of a limitation in
-CloudAPI that doesn't provide a programmatic way to get the Manta URL with which the DC is associated, if any.
+CloudAPI that doesn't provide a programmatic way to get the Manta URL with which the DC's IMGAPI is associated, if any.

 The upload path in Manta roughly follows the pattern used for building Triton and Manta components.
-See <https://github.com/joyent/mountain-gorilla>.
+See <https://github.com/joyent/mountain-gorilla> and, for Joyent Engineering builds see `/Joyent_Dev/public/builds/triton-origin-image` in Joyent's us-east Manta.

 *Then*, publish the built images to <https://updates.joyent.com>: